Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 - [BACK]
   Click this button to go back to the previous step.
 The *Shipments* view is displayed.

-### Attributes &ndash; Attributes
+#### Shipment attributes &ndash; Attributes

 In the left margin column, all available attribute groups are displayed.
 Click a group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
-If the product contains attributes that are unassigned, the *Unassigned Group* group is automatically displayed in the left margin column.
+If the shipment contains attributes that are unassigned, the *Unassigned Group* group is automatically displayed in the left margin column.

 The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
 Depending on the attribute group selected, the fields displayed vary.
 All fields are locked and, therefore, read-only.

+[comment]: <> (Vgl.
+The dispatch note attributes are imported via the fulfiller driver. -> Vermutlich Shipment info auch vom Fulfiller via Driver geschickt?)

 The attributes assigned to each group can be managed and customized in the *DataHub* module.
 For detailed information, see [Attribute groups](../../../DataHub/UserInterface/02c_AttributeGroups.md).

+[comment]: <> (Wenn vom Fulfiller geschickt, macht das hier Sinn?)

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)
   Attribute group that contains attribute sub-groups.
 Click the attribute group or the arrow *>* left to the attribute group to unfold the group and display the attribute sub-groups.